 - 8 Pillar of the Night Prayer (Ustuwanah al-Tahajjud)

-These sacred pillars are distinct from the other pillars inside the present construction of Masjid Nabawi in that their positioning is irregular in relation to the consistent layout of the other columns.
-Three of the pillars are incorporated within the golden railing surrounding the Sacred Chamber on the side where visitors normally greet the Prophet ﷺ and his companions, one is to the rear of the mihrab, and the other two stand in the first row of pillars closest to the mihrab in the Rawdah area.
-The name of each pillar is marked by a gold Arabic inscription on a large green circle, encircled by a golden wreathe.
+These sacred pillars are distinct from the other pillars inside the present construction of Masjid Nabawi.
+Their position is irregular in relation to the consistent layout of the other columns.
+Three of the pillars are incorporated within the golden railing surrounding the Sacred Chamber.
+This is on the side where visitors normally greet the Prophet ﷺ and his companions.
+One is to the rear of the mihrab and the other two stand in the first row of pillars, closest to the mihrab in the Rawdah area.
+A gold Arabic inscription on a large green circle marks the name of each pillar.
+This is encircled by a golden wreathe.
 The pillars as you see them today were erected during the Ottoman era.

-As previously mentioned, these pillars hold tremendous significance.
-They were built under the supervision of the Prophet ﷺ and the companions as well as the Prophet ﷺ himself prayed in their vicinity countless times and spent a significant amount of time around them.
+These pillars hold tremendous significance.
+They were built under the supervision of the Prophet ﷺ and the companions.
+The Prophet ﷺ himself prayed in their vicinity countless times and spent a significant amount of time around them.
 Anas ibn Malik I narrates:

 I saw the most famous amongst the companions of the Prophet ﷺ hurrying towards the pillars at the Maghrib prayer before the Prophet ﷺ came for the prayer.